We join the journey of transformation when we open the locked doors within ourselves.

 PRACTICING WELCOME WITHIN

-We’ve made it part of every One Parish One Prisoner team meeting to start with a few minutes of this gentle practice: sitting in stillness and silence together before God, learning how to unlock our doors within and extend welcome to our own messy selves—without trying to pep talk or—as my friend José coached me from his solitary cell for years—“not sugar-coating shit”.
+We’ve made it part of every One Parish One Prisoner team meeting to start with a few minutes of this gentle practice: sitting in stillness and silence together before God, learning how to unlock doors within us and extend welcome to our own messy selves—without trying to pep talk or, as my friend José coached me from his solitary cell for years, “not sugar-coating shit”.

 Try reading it aloud now, slowly.
 Which part seems hardest?